matthewdockerty/cosc349-assignment1/README.md

 This project is licensed under the MIT License (see [LICENSE](/LICENSE))

 ## Acknowledgments
-- David Eyers - COSC349 Lecturer
+- David Eyers - COSC349 lecturer
+- [foodista.com](https://www.foodista.com/) - CC BY 3.0 licensed recipes used in example data